 sobriety test.
 This test is typically used to establish the officer’s

 probable cause that you’re driving under the influence.
 This test

 is not mandatory and under no circumstances should you be forced to take

 What if I refuse to take the BAC test?

-License suspension penalties for refusing to take a blood or breath test can include:
+License suspension penalties for refusing to take a blood or breath test

 - First offense: 12 month suspension